Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose an Apartment Sofa?

-Apartment Sofa Checklist That Works Fast
+Apartment Sofa Checklist That Actually Works

-Apartment Sofa Pitfalls That Cause Regret
+Apartment Sofa Mistakes That Cause Regret

 Common mistake Why it backfires Better approach

-Measure the Delivery Route Before You Fall in Love
+Measure the Delivery Route Before You Buy

 Choose a Footprint That Protects Walkways

-Pick a Configuration That Matches Apartment Life
+Pick a Layout That Matches Apartment Life

-Action Summary
+Quick Action Summary

 Best sofa size for a studio apartment

-Modular vs sectional for small spaces
+Modular vs. sectional for small spaces

 Pet-friendly and kid-friendly sofa materials